eduardor626/eduardor626.github.io/_posts/2025-09-10-exponential-moving-average.md

 1. A noise filter that stabilizes jittery signals.
 2. A responsiveness dial that controls how quickly your system adapts to change.

 By tuning the averaging time, you get to choose whether your system should prioritize *speed* or *stability*.
-For many real-world applications, choosing the right balance between those two is exactly what’s needed.
+For many real-world applications, choosing the right balance between the two is exactly what’s needed.

 If you’re experimenting with sensors in your own projects, play around with different averaging times and watch how the filter behaves — you’ll quickly see how powerful a few lines of code can be.